 The Association is an investor in the Welsh Housing Partnership, and there are two joint venture companies - The Welsh Housing Partnership Limited ("WHP") and WHP2 Limited ("WHP2").
-The Board is satisfied with the financial performance of both joint ventures, which make accounting losses due to the charging of depreciation against the housing assets they own.
-During the financial year the Association continued its planned investment in WHP2, and as a result new rented homes were leased to Coastal.
-More information is given in note 20.
+The Board is satisfied with the financial performance of both joint ventures.
+More information is given in note 18.